twolfe/dactylorhiza/enrichments/README.md

 ..* "GOplot"

 ### Data
 The differential expression results are found in /data/counts52KPS_de_results.txt.
-These results follow the pipeline in https://github.com/twolfe/dactylorhiza/tree/master/differential-expression
+These results follow the pipeline in https://github.com/twolfe/dactylorhiza/tree/master/differential-expression.
+More details about each file is found in the data/README.md

 ### Example
 ```r